wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Deployment/Backups.md

 -------------------------------------------------------------------------------------------------------------

-** ASSETS MOUNTED FROM S3**
+#### ASSETS MOUNTED FROM S3

 If your assets are mounted from S3 into your webroot because you have configured

 >     PERSIST_ASSETS_TO_DATASTORE to 1

-and have set which directories you want to be mounted from S3 then you don't want those assets in your backup.
+and have set which directories (WEBROOT_ASSET_DIRECTORIES) you want to be mounted from S3 in

+>     ${BUILD_HOME}/application/${APPLICATION}/descriptor.dat

+then you don't want those assets in your backup.
 So, the scripts automatically exclude whatever directories have been configured as mounted from the datastore.

-NOTE: Up to the point where you have baselined an application you are developing you certainly don't want to have PERSIST_ASSETS_TO_DATASTORE set to "1" because you will want the assets to be part of your baseline its only once you have a baseline to work from that you will want to start considering setting  PERSIST_ASSETS_TO_DATASTORE to "1"
+NOTE: Up to the point where you have baselined an application in your application workflow you are developing you certainly don't want to have PERSIST_ASSETS_TO_DATASTORE set to "1" because you will want the assets to be part of your baseline its only once you have a baseline to work from that you will want to start considering setting  PERSIST_ASSETS_TO_DATASTORE to "1" which means that the backup and baseline process will exclude any S3 mounted assets from the baseline or backup that is generated